mantidproject/mantid/docs/source/release/v6.5.0/indirect_geometry.rst

 Bugfixes
 --------
-- Fixed a bug where clicking 'Run' on the :ref:`Apply Absorption Corrections<indirect_apply_absorp_correct>` Tab in the :ref:`Corrections<interface-indirect-corrections>` GUI with no Sample or Corrections would close mantid.
+- Fixed a bug where clicking 'Run' on the :ref:`Apply Absorption Corrections<apply_absorp_correct>` Tab in the :ref:`Corrections<interface-inelastic-corrections>` GUI with no Sample or Corrections would close mantid.
-- Fixed a bug where if the Corrections Workspace name entered on the :ref:`Apply Absorption Corrections<indirect_apply_absorp_correct>` Tab does not match an existing workspace, Mantid would close.
+- Fixed a bug where if the Corrections Workspace name entered on the :ref:`Apply Absorption Corrections<apply_absorp_correct>` Tab does not match an existing workspace, Mantid would close.
 - Fixed a bug in :ref:`Indirect Data Reduction <interface-indirect-data-reduction>` where the spectra in the detector table started at 0.
 The spectra now start at 1.
 - Fixed a bug in the Indirect Data Analysis :ref:`F(Q) fit <fqfit>` tab where, when loading a file in the workspace selector, if the parameter type was changed before the workspace was finished loading it would crash Mantid.
 - Fixed a bug in the Indirect Data Analysis :ref:`F(Q) fit <fqfit>` tab where, when adding data to the interface, if the parameter type was changed when no data was selected it would crash Mantid.